BennyThadikaran/fast_csv_loader/README.md

 - file_path (Path): The path to the CSV file to be loaded.
 - period (int): Number of lines/candles to return.
 The default is 160.
 - end_date (Optional[datetime]): Load N lines up to this date.
   - If None, will load the last N lines from file
   - If the date is provided, load the last N lines from this date
 - date_column_name (str): Name of the date column.
 Defaults to `Date`
+- date_format (Optional[str]): Custom date format.
+In case pandas is unable to parse the date column.
+Default is None.
 - chunk_size (int): The size of data chunks loaded into memory.
   The default is 6144 bytes (6 KB).

 I chose a 6Kb chunk size based on testing with my specific requirements.

 `csv_loader_v2.py` is the main file containing the function.